beyondnaxos/datablify/README.md

 - `data`: An array of objects that contains the data to be displayed in the table.
 Each object should have the same keys as the categories prop.
 - `categories`: An array of strings that contains the categories for the table.
 Each string should correspond to a key in the objects of the data prop.
+- `headColor`: A string that contains the color of the table header.
+- `titleHeadColor`: A string that contains the color of the table header title.

 ## Functionalities